 Yesterday and today I harvested more radishes than we could eat so I went through my cookbooks and found this recipe by my favorite Chef Jacques Pepin from his book Heart and Soul in the kitchen.
-I have quite a few of his books as he has so many simple recipes that taste fantastic, he is my go to chef for something simply delicious, he knows every complex dish there is, but he simplifies things for last minute cooks like me.
-It’s cool that he said Julia Childs book is invaluable, he grew up in that world, she learned it and taught it.
+I have quite a few of his books as he has so many simple recipes that taste fantastic, he is my go-to chef for something simply delicious, he knows every complex dish there is, but he simplifies things for last-minute cooks like me.
+It’s cool that he said Julia Childs’s book is invaluable, he grew up in that world, she learned it and taught it.
 I loved his book the apprentice he wrote it so beautifully.
 It’s a great autobiography, one of my favorites, he is very humble in his chronicle but all the pieces of his life tell a wonderful story.
-He is world famous, ridiculously accomplished but still loves to grow and forage his foods, he’s true to his family and friends.
+He is world-famous, ridiculously accomplished but still loves to grow and forage his foods, he’s true to his family and friends.
 A beautiful man and artist.

-Back to the mundane, cleaning and slicing the radishes took some time, but it was worth it, this is a delicious summer pickle, refreshing and light, and pink, definitely one of my radish season must haves.
+Back to the mundane, cleaning and slicing the radishes took some time, but it was worth it, this is a delicious summer pickle, refreshing and light, and pink, definitely one of my radish seasons must-haves.

 Quick pickled red onions and radishes. by Jacques Pepin

 2 cups warm water

 2 teaspoons tabasco sauce